How Can Parental Love Change You And Set Your Child Up For Success?

 Research reveals that an infant’s brain development can be dependent on the amount of love they receive from a caregiver; in other words, neglecting a child may adversely impact how their brain grows and changes over time.
 Evidence also suggests that a lack of love and parental inconsistency can lead to an increased risk of mental health disorders later on in life.

 The Brains Of Neglectful Parents

-Income levels are linked to how neglectful a parent may be.
+Income levels may also be linked to how neglectful a parent may be.
 Low-income families may work hard and not have enough time to care for their children.
 There may be extra stress that comes with the cost of taking care of a child.
-They may blame the child and be angry, and it can be a hard cycle to break.
+They may blame the child and be angry, which can be a hard cycle to break.

 If you are a parent hoping to understand how to do right by your child, it may help to remember that there is not one right way to be a loving parent.
 Simply trying your best and understanding that you may mess up sometimes can be helpful.
 So can speaking to a mental health professional, like a therapist, who can offer outside support and guidance as your child grows and changes.

 Online therapy may be an ideal option if you’re a busy parent with little time to yourself.
 You can join sessions from the comfort of your own home and at a time that works for your schedule.
 Plus, you may be able to attend therapy with your partner or perhaps even your child, if appropriate, to discuss specific concerns and goals.

 Research shows that online therapy options can be just as effective as in-person therapy for treating many mental health concerns.
 It stands to reason, then, that seeking online counseling for parenting concerns or aspirations may also be a helpful next step to take.
 Even if you’re just looking for someone to talk to about your own life outside of your child, the support of a therapist can make a huge difference.